n0740/fabric-completion/README.md

 ## Features

-This script provides completion for `fab` tasks and long options.
+Script provides completion for `fab` tasks and long options.

 All available tasks are cached in special file to speed up the response.
 Cache file with tasks updates on every `fabfile` modification.